-Today we’re launching new free plans that allow you to build, deploy, and run web services and databases on Render at no charge.
+Today we’re launching new free instance types that allow you to build, deploy, and run web services and databases on Render at no charge.
 We wanted to give you a way to explore new tech, build personal projects, and preview the Render developer experience with as little friction as possible.

-Render’s Free plan for web services gives every user 750 hours of compute time every month to run as many free services as you’d like.
-Just like our paid plans, the Free plan includes custom domains, fully-managed TLS, pull request previews, log streams, rollbacks, and more.
+Render’s free instance type for web services gives every user 750 hours of compute time every month to run as many free services as you’d like.
+Just like our paid instance types, the free instance type includes custom domains, fully-managed TLS, pull request previews, log streams, rollbacks, and more.
 Free web services spin down after 15 minutes of inactivity and automatically spin back up when a new web request comes in.

-We know most web services need a persistent store, so we’re also launching a free PostgreSQL plan today.
-Databases on the free plan come with 1GB of SSD storage.
+We know most web services need a persistent store, so we’re also launching a free PostgreSQL instance type today.
+Databases on the free instance type come with 1GB of SSD storage.
 Free databases expire in 90 days, but we’re working to make perpetually free PostgreSQL databases available in early 2022.

-As the lead engineer who built Render’s free plans, I’d like to share our rationale behind free plans, and how we implemented them.
+As the lead engineer who built Render’s free instance types, I’d like to share our rationale behind free instance types, and how we implemented them.
 Keep reading to learn more, or jump in and start deploying your projects for free.

 These days it’s practically table stakes for SaaS products to offer a free tier — often called “freemium.”
 But when it comes to cloud platforms, the decision becomes much more complicated because of the associated costs that directly affect margins.
 Early in Render’s history, we decided not to offer a free tier for a couple of reasons: we wanted to validate the business with paying customers, and we wanted to keep prices low.
 However, we’ve since found and developed extremely cost-effective ways to let developers experiment with services and databases on Render, and we’re excited about the resulting increase in Render’s accessibility for developers across the globe.